Imbolc: Origins

 Historians such as Ronald Hutton and Dáithí Ó hÓgáin argue that Imbolc must have pre-Christian origins.
 It is suggested that Imbolc originally marked the onset of the lambing season, the arrival of fresh sheep milk after a period of food shortage, and the beginning of preparations for the spring sowing.
 Joseph Vendryes and Christian-Joseph Guyonvarc'h suggested that it may have also been a purification festival, similar to the ancient Roman festival Februa or Lupercalia, which took place at the same time of year.

 Some scholars argue that the date of Imbolc was significant in Ireland since the Neolithic.
 A few passage tombs in Ireland are aligned with the sunrise around the times of Imbolc and Samhain.
 This includes the Mound of the Hostages on the Hill of Tara, and Cairn L at Slieve na Calliagh.
 Frank Prendergast argues that this alignment is so rare that it is a product of chance.

 Hutton writes that Imbolc must have been "important enough for its date to be dedicated subsequently to Brigid … the Mother Saint of Ireland".
 Cogitosus, writing in the late 7th century, is the first to mention a feast day of Saint Brigid being observed in Kildare on 1 February.
 Brigid is said to have lived in the 6th century AD, and founded the important monastery of Kildare.
 She became the focus of a major cult.
-However, there are few secular historical facts about her, and her early hagiographies "are mainly anecdotes and miracle stories, some of which are deeply rooted in Irish pagan folklore".
+However, according to The Oxford Dictionary of Saints, there are few secular historical facts about her, and her early hagiographies "are mainly anecdotes and miracle stories, some of which are deeply rooted in Irish pagan folklore".
 It has been suggested by some authors that Saint Brigid is based on the goddess Brigid, or that she was a real person and some of the lore of the goddess was transferred to her.
 Like the saint, the goddess is associated with wisdom, poetry, healing, protection, blacksmithing, and domesticated animals, according to Cormac's Glossary and Lebor Gabála Érenn.
 It is suggested that Imbolc, which celebrates the start of lambing, was linked with Brigid in her role as a fertility goddess.
 Hutton says that the goddess might have already been linked to Imbolc and this was continued by making it the saint's feast day (see Interpretatio Christiana).
 Or it could be that Imbolc's association with milk drew the saint to it, because of a legend that she had been the wet-nurse of Jesus Christ.

 Prominent folklorist Seán Ó Súilleabháin wrote: "The main significance of the Feast of St. Brigid would seem to be that it was a Christianisation of one of the focal points of the agricultural year in Ireland, the starting point of preparations for the spring sowing.
 Every manifestation of the cult of the saint (or of the deity she replaced) is bound up in some way with food production".